ronreiter/interactive-tutorials/tutorials/learncs.org/en/Class Properties.md

 Properties
 ----------
-In C# we use properties to provide getters and a setters, but we can use a property just like a variable.
-For example, if `Sides` and `SideLength` were properties then we would get and set their values like this:
+In C# we use properties with get and set _accessors_.
+These accessors can protect and validate data, but we can use a property just like a variable.
+For example, if `Sides` and `SideLength` were properties of `Shape` then we would get and set their values just like fields:

+    public class MainClass{
+        public static void Main(){
+            Shape shape = new Shape();
             shape.Sides = 3;
             shape.SideLength = 2;
             int perimeter = shape.Sides * shape.SideLength;

-Properties in C# are defined like this:
+            //...
+        }
+    }

     [Modifiers (e.g. public or static)] [Type] [Name] { get {...} set {...} }